6 Benefits of Journaling for Caregivers

 Journaling can also be used for problem-solving.

 Next time you’re up against a sticky caregiving challenge, try writing about what’s going on.
-It could help you think of a creative way to solve the problem.
+It could help you come up with a creative way to solve the problem.

 4. Make caregiving easier